Rare Botticelli portrait sells for record $92.2 million at NY auction | Entertainment

 Rare Botticelli portrait sells for record $92.2 million at NY auction

-The $92.2 million price at the auction, conducted by bidders on the phone and online, included a buyer's premium.
-The identity of the buyer was not immediately known.
+Sotheby's said it was one of the most significant portraits of any period ever to appear at auction and fetched the second-highest price for any Old Master painting.
+At $450 million, "Salvator Mundi," attributed to Leonardo da Vinci, set the world record in 2017 for an Old Master or any work of art.
+Bidders on the phone and online participated in Thursday's auction.
+The identity of the buyer was not disclosed.

 The 15th-century work, which has also been known as "Young Man Holding a Medallion," had carried a presale estimate of $80 million, and Sotheby's had thought it might fetch more than $100 million.

-"There are a number of artists that ... are Olympian really in their genius.
-And Botticelli is one of those," Christopher Apostle, director of Old Masters paintings at the auction house, said ahead of Thursday's auction.
-Sotheby's said "Young Man Holding a Roundel" was acquired for $1.3 million by its previous, unidentified owner at an auction in 1982 in the United Kingdom.
+"This is not only an exceptional painting, it is also the epitome of beauty, and of a moment when so much of our Western civilization began.
+Today’s result is a fitting tribute, both to the painting itself and all that it represents,” said Christopher Apostle, director of Old Masters paintings at the auction house.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)